96km In Miles

 Q: Is there an exact conversion factor between kilometers and miles?

 A: While the approximate conversion factor of 0.621371 is widely used, the exact conversion factor is actually an irrational number with an infinite number of decimal places.
-However, for most practical purposes, the approximate factor is sufficient.
+On the flip side, for most practical purposes, the approximate factor is sufficient.

 Q: Why are there two different measurement systems?